-You will be contacted by the newspaper editor to verify the cost of your obituary before its final approval to be posted in the newspaper.
+The newspaper editor will contact you to verify the cost of your obituary before its final approval is posted in the newspaper.

 Printed obituaries in newspapers, magazines, and journals are the traditional method of getting the word out about your loved one’s death.
-Although online obituaries are gaining popularity, printed obituaries still have some advantages over the online medium.
+Although online obituaries are gaining popularity, printed obituaries still have advantages over online mediums.

 Printed obituaries are not just a notice of death; it’s a life story preserved to ensure that the world remembers them.
-Printed obituaries can be put in a scrapbook and kept as a remembrance of the loved one that passed away.
+Printed obituaries can be put in a scrapbook and kept as a remembrance of the deceased loved one.

-Posting obituary in newspapers reaches the people who have a connection to the deceased, especially those who are in the elderly population who are not tech-savvy who still rely on newspapers to read the news.
+Posting obituary in newspapers reaches the people who have a connection to the deceased, especially those in the elderly population who are not tech-savvy and still rely on newspapers to read the news.

 Obituary in the newspaper is tangible, and you can look for it whenever you’re moved to cherish those memories.
-If you post an online obituary in social media, they will be buried down the timeline, and it will difficult for people to find them again in the future.
+If you post an online obituary on social media, they will be buried down the timeline, and it will be difficult for people to find them again in the future.

 Printed obituaries are not open for public commentary, unlike online obituaries that can be populated with internet trolls who delight in posting hurtful and inappropriate comments that can make your life miserable.

-Newspaper obituaries become part of history that can be used by future generations to research family genealogy.
-Genealogy work is possible by accessing newspaper obituaries through local public libraries and online.
+Newspaper obituaries become part of history that future generations can use to research family genealogy.
+Genealogy work is possible by accessing newspaper obituaries online and in local public libraries.

-Online obituaries are now the thing with the funeral industry.
-Having an obituary online can save family hundreds of dollars because it cost less than the traditional newspaper obituary.
-Online obituary stays online longer compared to just having it run in the newspapers for a day or two.
+Online obituaries are now the thing in the funeral industry.
+Having an obituary online can save family hundreds of dollars because it costs less than the traditional newspaper obituary.
+Online obituary stays online longer than just having it run in the newspapers for a day or two.

-Here are the steps for posting online obituary:
+Here are the steps for posting an online obituary:

 STEP 1: Look for online resources to publish your loved one’s obituary.
 Perform an internet search to look for appropriate places to post your loved one’s obituary.
 Some of the resources you can put the obituary online include: